dsolska/Web-dev_projects/README.md

 # Web-dev_projects
-This is a repository for web development projects.
+This is a repository for storing projects related to web development (HTML, CSS, JavaScript).
+## Portfolio website